amansingh619/etherium_on_chain_pipeline/README.md

 ## Overview

-This project is an **end-to-end on-chain data engineering pipeline** focused on tracking **Ethereum whale wallet activity** (primarily exchange wallets) and converting raw blockchain data into **analytics-ready tables and dashboards**.
+This project is an **end-to-end on-chain data engineering pipeline** focused on tracking **Ethereum wallet activity** and converting raw blockchain data into **analytics-ready tables and dashboards**.

 The system is designed to be: